ceilfors/ceilfors.github.io/_posts/2019-11-18-principles-serverless-architecture.md

 ### Concluding thoughts

 It's been a long read, so let's take a step back to recap what you have read.
-To ensure that you're unlocking the benefit of serverless to its full potential, a mindset shift is essential.
+To ensure that you're unlocking the full potential of serverless, a mindset shift is essential.
 Having a strong set of principles is helpful to have this mindset shift, in an organisation of any size.
-There are 4 core principles that I've outlined in this article:
+There are four principles that I've discussed in depth in this article:

 1. Focus on the business outcome
 2. Leverage commodities first